 There are two types of cholesterol: "good" and "bad."
 Too much of one type — or not enough of another — can put you at risk for coronary heart disease, heart attack, peripheral artery disease or stroke.

-A cholesterol screening measures your level of and HDL is the which helps keep the LDL from getting lodged into your artery walls and carries cholesterol from other parts of the body to your liver.
+A cholesterol screening measures your level of HDL and LDL.
+HDL is the "good" cholesterol which helps keep the LDL (bad) cholesterol from getting lodged into your artery walls and carries cholesterol from other parts of the body to your liver.
 In addition to formatting hard thick substance called plague.
 A healthy level of HDL may also protect against heart attack and stroke, while low levels of HDL (less than 40 mg/dL for men and less than 50 mg/dL for women) have been shown to increase the risk of heart disease and premature vascular disease.

 Where does comes from?